jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 ---
 heading: "Chapter 10"
-title: "The Academy of Sages"
+title: "The Society Organism"
-date: 2025-01-18
-# date: 2020-11-20
+date: 2025-10-07
-weight: 730
+weight: 650
-image: /photos/medieval/spartan.jpg
+image: /photos/objects/hand.jpg
-description: "Academy of Sages is an institution for advancing true knowledge"
+description: Omnitheism is the knowledge of how different types of people view the Creator of Existence.
+Its goal is to bring harmony to the different religions
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/